-Prolongs the life of the hydraulic oil and components in hot and arduous conditions.
+Prolongs the life of the hydraulic oil and components in hot and arduous conditions, it is fitted as standard to all TWIGA PRO machines.

 Important to connect a separate lead direct from the battery to the oil cooler control box.